bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 5. When prompted to set up repository access, click `No, auto-add SSH key`.
 Read more about [SSH keys](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-ssh-keys/).
 6. Type the name of the branch that includes your project’s configuration - master, for example, - then click `Next`.
 7. At `Validating repository`, Bitrise runs an automatic repository scanner to set up the best configuration for your project, which includes stack selection and workflow setup.
 In the case of a React Native project, you should see `React Native` as the selected **project type and** `**android**` **as** .
 If the scanner fails and the project type is not selected automatically, you can [configure your project manually](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-configuration#manual-project-configuration).
 You can select the variant, the project path and the scheme name in the drop down fields.
    * `Select variant for building` - select a variant that suits your project.
-Pick `Select All Variants`for  to build all variants.
+Pick `Select All Variants`for  to build all variants. ha csak apkt akar, akkor vagy debug vagy release. iosnel is ha debug configgal buildelink olyan lesz a log, ami mar egy release appnal nincs bekapcsolva. ha egy module volt akkor app mdul lesz mint default, ezt at lehet irni, lehet tobb modul is, ilyenkor tud valasztani-de valassz az app modul-t(valassza a fo modult ne pedig a depedencyt)

      ![](/img/select-variant-for-building.jpg)
    * `Project (or Workspace) path` - Select your Xcode project or Xcode Workspace path.
    * `Select Scheme name` - Select a scheme name.
 The scanner validation will fail if you do not have a SHARED scheme in your  project.
 You can still point Bitrise manually to your Xcode scheme but  if it’s shared, we automatically detect it for you.
-[Read more about schemes and the possible issues with them!](https://devcenter.bitrise.io/troubleshooting/frequent-ios-issues/#xcode-scheme-not-found).
+[Read more about schemes and the possible issues with them!](https://devcenter.bitrise.io/troubleshooting/frequent-ios-issues/#xcode-scheme-not-found). shared scheme by default?

      ![Project build configuration](/img/select_scheme_name.jpg "Project build")
-   * ipa export method?  - az ios-nel ki kell valasztani.
+   * ipa export method?  - development, app store, ad hoc enterprise.
 8. At `Webhook setup`, register a Webhook so that Bitrise can automatically start a build every time you push code into your repository.

 {% include message_box.html type="note" title="Settings tab" content=" These settings can be later modified at the `Settings` page of your app, except for the stack, which you can alter at the `Stack` tab of your Workflow Editor." %}